Sheikh-H/VenTory-Inventory-Manager/README.md

 # 📘 Project Overview

-VenTory is a full-stack inventory management application developed to demonstrate my progression from creating websites into building complete web applications with a backend, database, authentication system, user roles, and structured application logic.
+VenTory is a full-stack inventory management application developed to demonstrate my progression from creating websites into building complete web applications with a backend, database, authentication system, user roles, validation, security controls, and structured application logic.

 The purpose of the project is to provide a simple inventory management system for small businesses, allowing business owners and employees to manage stock, maintain user accounts, and keep track of important business activity.

-The application allows users to register a business, create employee accounts, manage stock items, update account information, and maintain an activity log of important actions.
+The application allows users to register a business, create employee accounts, manage stock items, update account information, and maintain activity logs of important actions.

-This project is built for **portfolio and educational purposes only**.
-It is a demonstration application and **is not intended to be used for a real business or with genuine business, employee, customer, financial, or other sensitive information**.
+**VenTory is a demonstration and portfolio project only.
+It is not a production-ready business management system and must not be used with real business, employee, customer, financial, personal, confidential, or otherwise sensitive information.**

+The application may be deployed using temporary hosting and storage for demonstration purposes.
+Data stored in a deployed demonstration environment should therefore be considered temporary and should never be treated as persistent or secure business storage.

-The main purpose behind VenTory was to gain experience building a larger Flask application and to understand how authentication, databases, user permissions, validation, security, file uploads, and application services work together.
+The main purpose behind VenTory was to gain experience building a larger Flask application and to understand how authentication, databases, user permissions, validation, security, file uploads, logging, and application services work together.

 ---